countable-web/ops-manual/peopleops/MEETINGS.rst

 Clarity of Purpose at Meetings
 ------------------------------

--  The purpose and agenda of the meeting must be clear, and listed in the meeting event details on the calendar.
+-  The purpose and agenda of the meeting must be clear and made available to the attendees (ie, listed in the meeting event details on the calendar) because that allows people who don't need to be there, to skip.
 -  Recurring meetings should review the previous meeting's follow-ups/action items.
 Open up the last week's minutes (or Trello board) and review them.